Shubham-Bhoite/Maven-Guide/README.md

 ### Maven Profiles
 - Maven profiles allow you to customize the build process for different environments or situations.
 A profile can modify the default behavior by adding, removing, or overriding certain parts of the POM, such as dependencies, plugins, properties, etc.

+#### How Profiles Work :
+- Activation: Profiles can be activated explicitly using the P flag in the Maven command or automatically based on certain conditions (e.g., OS type, JDK version, environment variables).
+- Scope: Profiles can modify the build process for a particular environment, such as development, testing, or production.